 Ruby Sachs Symposium on Global 2SLGBTQI+ Legal Advocacy

-Join us to hear from global experts and scholars discussing 2SLGBTQI+ legal advocacy and activism.
+Join us to engage with global experts shaping 2SLGBTQI+ legal advocacy.

 October 5 – 7, 2025